 An intelligent dog breed, the Pomeranian can become a phenomenal pet/companion with the appropriate care and training.

-Best Tips for Grooming a Pomeranian at Home
+Tips on How to Groom a Pomeranian at Home

 A regular grooming routine is essential for longer haired dogs, no less so for Pomeranian.
 Not only does it ensure that your pet remains in good health, but it also helps you form a deeper emotional bond with him.